William Reynolds (actor): Later years

 Reynolds left show business after The F.B.I. ended its run and became a businessman.

-Personal life
+Personal life and death

 Reynolds married Molly Sinclair, an actress, in 1950 and remained with her until her death in 1992.
 The couple had a daughter and two sons.
 One son died shortly after his birth.

 On February 12, 1960, Reynolds and Richard L. Bare were injured when a plane, flying back to Miami after a filming of The Islanders, crashed in the Caribbean Sea.
 Reynolds suffered several broken ribs and broke his right ankle.
 The pair, along with two others, survived after swimming four miles to the coast of Jamaica.
 Reynolds has claimed this resulted in the postponement of "The Purple Testament", a Twilight Zone episode in which Reynolds' character sees his own death.

 Reynolds died of pneumonia in Wildomar, California, on August 24, 2022, at the age of 90.